muctebanesiri/anki-multiple-choise-question-template/README.md

-<h1>Multiple choice question template for anki.</h1>

-<h3>there are simple codes for front and back cards and styling.
-(All credist goes to u/12yardsfootball)</h3>
-<h3>i just edited the code so it would be in correct alignce with Persian as a RTL language.<h3>
+### Multiple Choice Question Template for Anki

+This repository contains simple HTML and CSS code for front and back cards, designed specifically for styling multiple choice questions in Anki.
+All credits go to u/12yardsfootball for the original code; I've adapted it to support RTL (right-to-left) languages like Persian.

+### Instructions for Creating Cards

-In case you wanna create cards in future:</b>
+If you wish to use these templates to create cards in the future, follow these steps:

-→ Manage Note Types </b>
-→ Add </b>
-→ Add: Basic </b>
+1. **Manage Note Types**
+   - Go to `Manage Note Types`.
+   - Click `Add`.
+   - Select `Add: Basic`.
-→ change name to "MCQ" </b>
+   - Change the name to "MCQ".

+2. **Define Fields**
-→ select the newly created "MCQ" and go to "Fields" </b>
+   - Select the newly created "MCQ" note type and navigate to "Fields".
-→ Add required fields </b>
+   - Add the required fields for your multiple choice question.
-→ Save </b>
+   - Save the changes.

+3. **Set Up Cards**
-→ Select "MCQ" go to "Cards" </b>
+   - With the "MCQ" note type selected, go to "Cards".
-→ Paste code for Front Template and Back Template accordingly</b>
+   - Paste the provided code for the Front Template and Back Template accordingly.

-credit: u/12yardsfootball
+### Code Credits

+The original HTML and CSS code was provided by u/12yardsfootball.
+I've made modifications to ensure proper RTL support for languages like Persian.

+### Usage

+Feel free to use, modify, and customize these templates for your own Anki flashcard decks.
+If you have any questions or suggestions for improvements, don't hesitate to reach out.

+### Note

+Remember to adjust the templates according to your specific needs and preferences.
+This README serves as a guide for setting up the multiple choice question template in Anki efficiently.